jemilbu/Marlin_Config_for_K280/README.md

     1. Clicking on the terminal window in the bottom of the VS code UI
     2. Clicking the large plus button on the right side of the terminal window
     3. Selecting the Git bash option
-15. Configure your name and email by entering the following lines where John Doe is your name and johndoe@example.com is your email address
+15. Configure your name and email by entering the following lines where John Doe is your name and johndoe@example.com is your email address associated with your Github account
     - ```$ git config --global user.name "John Doe"```
     - ```$ git config --global user.email johndoe@example.com```